 At the moment, Estonia has concluded the social security agreements with Canada, member countries of European Union, Ukraine and Russia.
 If an individual obtains a citizenship of Canada, then nothing changes in a distribution of the pension.
 However, if the individual moves from Canada to United States then the payments of pension will be suspended, because Estonia does not have a binding social security agreement with United State.
 Please keep in mind that the amendments of the Estonian State Pension Insurance Act are in the process at the moment and it also includes negotiation with United States about the bilateral Social Security Agreement.
 We will inform you if the amendments to the act enter into force.

-If you gave birth, got married, divorced or changed your name in the United States, you need to provide the Consulate General with this information.
+According to the Vital Statistics Registration Act §50 if you gave birth, got married, divorced or changed your name in the United States, you need to provide the Consulate General with this information.
 An Apostilled original document (e.g. birth certificate) should be sent to the Consulate General together with a copy of your Estonian citizen´s passport or ID-card (and a copy of your spouse’s passport in case of marriage).
 The original document will be returned to you within a couple of weeks after your data in the Estonian population register has been updated.
 Learn more about the requirements for the issuance of Apostille here.

 You can do it on the website eesti.ee by using e-services of the population register and it is accessible with an Estonian ID-card or through the identification services of Estonian banks.
 With an Estonian ID-card, a person can access state and private sector e-services and digitally sign documents.
 The ID-card is mandatory for foreigners staying permanently in Estonia.